Research festival pinpoints pressing concerns

 Scotland’s Core Surveys: How do the findings change people’s lives? will include a Q&A session with a panel of experts that includes survey commissioners and researchers.

 A hands-on workshop run by researchers from Edinburgh College of Art will provide children with a unique opportunity to design their ideal playground.

-Designing My Happy City: Playground will enable participants to make an architectural model and build their creative confidence during the design process.
+Designing My Happy City: Playground will enable participants aged 5 to 11 to make an architectural model and build their creative confidence during the design process.